anijitsahu/react-app-simple-book-search/README.md

 # simple-book-search-react

-A Simple Book Search Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook, [Node JS](https://nodejs.org/en/docs), [Express JS](https://expressjs.com/en/api.html) and [MongoDB](https://docs.mongodb.com/).
+A Simple Book Search Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook, [Node JS](https://nodejs.org/en/docs) with [AWS Lambda](https://aws.amazon.com/lambda/) and [MongoDB](https://docs.mongodb.com/).
+To connect with the Backend [GraphQL](https://graphql.org/) is used with the framework [Apollo Client](https://www.apollographql.com/docs/react/)

 This application uses [React JS](https://reactjs.org/docs/getting-started.html) component oriented UI creation paradigm.
 All components are written in [JSX](https://reactjs.org/docs/jsx-in-depth.html) and ES6 style and are combined to get a single build for production purpose using [Webpack 5](https://webpack.js.org/concepts/).

 ES6 `module` creation along with `import /export` is used.
 [Babel](https://babeljs.io/docs/en/babel-preset-react) is used to _transpile_ all [JSX](https://reactjs.org/docs/jsx-in-depth.html) code to vanilla JavaScript code.
 To install all the dependecies `npm` is used.

-Back end is implemented using [Node JS](https://nodejs.org/en/docs), [Express JS](https://expressjs.com/en/api.html) and [MongoDB](https://docs.mongodb.com/).
+Back end is implemented using [Node JS](https://nodejs.org/en/docs) with [AWS Lambda](https://aws.amazon.com/lambda/) and [MongoDB](https://docs.mongodb.com/).
 [Atlas](https://www.mongodb.com/cloud/atlas), the _Cloud_ version of [MongoDB](https://docs.mongodb.com/) is used.

 For UI creation [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://www.w3schools.com/css/) are used.
 [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), the new feature of [CSS3](https://www.w3schools.com/css/) is used for layout creation purpose.